technicated/ts-enums/README.md

 })
 ```

 [THIS IS EXPECTED TO CHANGE IN ORDER TO UNIFORM THE TWO INTERFACES] Defining the type has not the same issue of the [prototype declaration](#adding-a-prototype): you can directly refer to the enum type in the methods definition, so TypeScript can correctly reason about your types.
 This is true even for generic enums, since for static methods you are forced to specify the generic parameters (this is true even for "regular" classes).
+[THIS IS TRUE BUT THEN YOU MUST REPEAT EVERY SIGNATURE TWO TIMES, WHICH CAN BE BORING]

 ## Using generics

 [☝️ Back to TOC](#table-of-contents)

-The most powerful abstractions come from generics, and luckily TypeScript has them!
+The most powerful abstractions come from generics, and luckily TypeScript has support for them!
 However, to correctly integrate generics with `ts-enums`, you need to do an extra step to help the compiler digest and "pass down" the information about the generic types.

 All the following examples will use a generic enum with a single generic parameter, but this library supports up to six of them (although I hope nobody will never need to utilize them 😅).